TecnologieDemocratiche/doorkeeper-devise-client/README.md

 At this point the application should be ready to run, but it won't communicate correctly with the provider.
 You need to set up environment variables to indicate the oauth2 provider values.
-In your environemnt file set up these variables
+In your application.yml file set up these variables

-    DOORKEEPER_APP_ID = "375c2e3fd..." # ID for your app registered at the provider
+    DOORKEEPER_APP_ID: "375c2e3fd..." # ID for your app registered at the provider
-    DOORKEEPER_APP_SECRET = "6a2fa82ab..." # Secret
+    DOORKEEPER_APP_SECRET: "6a2fa82ab..." # Secret
-    DOORKEEPER_APP_URL = "http://the-provider.com" # URL to the provider
+    DOORKEEPER_APP_URL: "http://the-provider.com" # URL to the provider

 If you want to test it out you can use our sample provider using [doorkeeper](http://github.com/applicake/doorkeeper) gem.
 It's available